 From bustling, neon-lit metropolises to rolling countryside hills, long sandy beaches to temples in the mountains, and even a visit to the historic Demilitarized Zone, our adventure leaders will take you off-the-beaten-track and show you life like a local on this unforgettable South Korea tour.
 Eager to find out more?
 Use the chat on the right hand of your screen to speak to our experts or enquire below to book your incredible South Korea adventure!

-Hostels, bath houses & temples
+Hostels, guest houses & temples

 Epic Adventure Leaders

 All transport from Seoul to Jeju Island

 Get ready to start your South Korea adventure tour by meeting your guide and group at the hostel in the afternoon!
 Listen to a pre-departure brief as you find out everything you need to know about your trip.
 This is also an opportunity to get to know your fellow travellers over a Taekwondo class, and even learn some basic Korean phrases!